Approved by Members’ Meeting 24th February 2019

 15.3 Where a team fails to fulfil a fixture on the original date specified by the Board or on a substitute date agreed with the Board and their opponents, the team responsible shall be deemed to have forfeited the match and their opponents shall be awarded points as if they had won the match.
 Where a club cannot fulfil all its fixtures for a given day, Rule 4.4. applies.
 Any Club forfeiting a game after 1900hrs on a Friday evening (or 1900hrs on a Saturday evening for a league match on a Sunday) will incur an additional 5 point penalty except in exceptional circumstances as determined by the Board.

-15.4 Any Club unrepresented at a SCIO Members’ Meeting of which due notice has been given, shall be liable to a deduction of 15 league points from each of its teams in the playing season immediately following each Meeting at which the Club was unrepresented, subject to the power of the Board to waive the penalty on good cause shown.
+Any Club unrepresented at a SCIO Members’ Meeting of which due notice has been given, shall be liable to a deduction of up to 15 league points from each of its teams in the playing season immediately following each Meeting at which the Club was unrepresented, subject to the power of the Board to waive the penalty on good cause shown.

 15.5 The Board shall have the power at its sole discretion, before or during each season, to hold Captains’ Meetings, non-attendance at which shall be liable to a deduction of 5 league points for any team unrepresented without good cause, of which the Board shall be the sole judge.